AjayBora002/DE_Pipeline/README.md

 - Ridership CSV must be manually refreshed periodically (no stable free API for this data source)
 - Free-tier limits apply on Neon/Vercel — sufficient for this project's scale
 - Serverless cold starts mean the first API request after idle time may take ~1-2s longer
+## Challenges & Solutions

+Building this surfaced a few real production-style problems worth documenting:

+**Zero rows in the final table.** The gold layer joins ridership and weather on date, but returned zero rows no matter how the SQL was written.
+Root
+cause: the ridership CSV is a fixed December 2013 export, while the weather ingestion only ever pulled "today's" data — so the two tables never shared a single overlapping date.
+Fixed by writing a one-time backfill script using Open-Meteo's historical archive API to populate matching 2013 weather.

+**A 6-hour pipeline run.** The initial ridership loader inserted 443K rows either unbatched or one at a time.
+Rewrote it to batch inserts in chunks of 5,000 using `execute_values`, committing after each batch — brought total runtime down to under 2 minutes.

+**An undocumented Vercel routing change.** The deployed API returned 404 on every route, including its own auto-generated docs page — despite building successfully.
+The build log's warning line revealed the real cause: Vercel now routes backend-framework projects using the rewrite's *destination* path rather than the actual requested URL, so every request looked identical to the app internally.
+Fixed by dropping the custom rewrite and adopting Vercel's native `api/` directory convention instead.

+**A stray newline breaking a database connection.** A GitHub Actions secret update silently introduced a trailing newline into the connection string via browser copy-paste, causing `invalid sslmode value: "require\n"`.
+Fixed by setting the secret through the GitHub CLI instead of the web UI, which avoids clipboard-introduced whitespace entirely.
 ## How to run locally
 [setup steps from Part 3]